Yalda-Ashrafi/decode-project2-fraud-detection-/README.md

 > 2. Unzip the download
 > 3. Drag `creditcard.csv` into the upload panel on the landing screen
 >
-> Every page — exploratory charts, model comparison, live scoring and batch scoring — becomes available once the file loads.
+> Every page, exploratory charts, model comparison, live scoring and batch scoring,  becomes available once the file loads.
 The models themselves are pre-trained and committed, so no training is needed.

 ## Features